BSc Economics and Finance, University College Dublin

 What skills and experiences the MSc Finance programme have been most useful in your career so far?

 I think the electives offered in the second and third terms are particularly useful.
 I had the chance to study the Mergers & Acquisitions and Private Equity & Venture Capital modules, which were much more practical than the theoretical core modules in the first term.
-Through project work and various case studies, I learnt how to produce elaborate presentations in PowerPoint, financial models in Excel and also had the opportunity to practice public speaking through numerous presentations.
+Through project work and various case studies, I learned how to produce elaborate presentations in PowerPoint, financial models in Excel and also had the opportunity to practice public speaking through numerous presentations.
 These skills are an essential foundation for being an effective Investment Banking Analyst.

 Advice to prospective students